-We are subject to the effects of inflation through increases in the cost of raw materials, and other items such as fuel.
+We are subject to the effects of inflation through increases in the cost of raw materials, and other items such as fuel, concrete and steel.
 Due to the relative short-term duration of our projects, we are generally able to include anticipated price increases in the cost of our bids.